Lightweight Bike Touring Gear List

 • 2 x Cheap Padded Cycling Shorts

-• 2 x Bright coloured short sleeve cycling shirt, preferably bright yellow
+• 2 x Bright colored short sleeve cycling shirts, preferably bright yellow

 • Cheap running shorts